-In an unprecedented move regulators from both the UK and the United States levied fines totaling almost $6 Billion on some of the world’s most recognized names in banking.
+In an unprecedented move, forex regulators from both the UK and the United States levied fines totaling almost $6 Billion on some of the world’s most recognized names in banking.
 These include Citibank, JP Morgan Chase, Barclays and The Royal Bank of Scotland.
 Some of these institutions have pleaded guilty to market rigging and collusion.
 In its simplest terms, the banks acted as a “cartel” setting prices in the Forex market that would benefit each other and would be costly to the Banks Clients.